37 Best Things To Do In Florence, Italy

 Ponte Vecchio

-Translated literally as ‘old bridge’, this is the oldest mediaeval stone closed-arched bridge over the Arno River.
-There are shops built along it, with butchers and farmers having historically occupied the space.
-Now it is home to jewelers, art dealers, and souvenir goods.
+Translated literally as ‘old bridge,’ this is the oldest medieval stone closed-arched bridge over the Arno River.
+Shops have been built along it, and butchers and farmers have historically occupied the space.
+Now, it is home to jewelers, art dealers, and souvenir goods.

 It connects Piazza del Duomo and Signoria to the Palazzo Pitti and Santo Spirito neighborhood, so it is an inevitable crossing on your visiting endeavors.
 Considered one of the most romantic spots in Florence, with love locks covering the sides of the bridge, it is also a legendary symbol of the city.